Shresth-Senwal/prism-app/context.md

 - **Components**: shadcn/ui built on Radix UI
 - **Package Manager**: pnpm
 - **Icons**: Lucide React

+### Data Sources & APIs
+**Reddit API**: Community discussions and forum posts (OAuth2 server-side integration; now used in /api/analyze for all Reddit data fetching)
+- **Web Search**: General web content (placeholder for future implementation)
+- **Gemini Flash 2.0**: AI analysis and synthesis engine

+#### [2025-07-24] Reddit API OAuth2 UPGRADE

+- The /api/analyze API route now uses authenticated Reddit API requests via OAuth2 (see `lib/reddit-auth.ts`).
+- Reason: Reddit's public API returned 403 errors for server-side requests; OAuth2 is required for reliable, production-grade Reddit data access.
+- Impact: Reddit data is now always available for analysis, and sources are returned to the UI.
+This enables the "Sources" section in the analysis output to work as intended.
+- Architectural Decision: All Reddit data fetching is now server-side and authenticated.
+This improves reliability, avoids rate limits, and ensures compliance with Reddit's API terms.
+If Reddit integration needs to be disabled, stub out the fetchRedditPosts helper in the API route.

+#### [2025-07-24] X (Twitter) API REMOVED
+- The X (Twitter) API v2 integration has been fully removed from the codebase, including all fetch logic, normalization, and API route usage.
+- Reason: User requested complete removal due to rate limits, maintenance overhead, and to simplify the analysis pipeline.
+- Impact: The /api/analyze endpoint now only aggregates Reddit and web results (plus Gemini analysis).
+All X API credentials and documentation are now obsolete.
+- Architectural Decision: This change reduces external API dependencies and improves reliability.
+If X integration is needed in the future, it should be re-implemented as a separate, optional module with robust error handling and rate limit awareness.

 ### Design System
 - **Primary Background**: Very dark desaturated purple/blue (#1A1B26)